• Skip to main content

 Fun fact: Did you know rhubarb is a vegetable?
 It is!
 Even though we often cook and bake with it like we do fruit.

-Selecting the Best Rhubarb
+Selecting The Best Rhubarb

 If you know you'll be freezing rhubarb, you'll want to pick the prime stalks from the grocery store or farmers market.